gusreid/gus-reid/content/work-with-me.md

 - Cultivating awareness through the body, and
 - Ontological investigation

+These two domains of study work hand-in-hand, and students that study both have the best results.
 ### Cultivating awareness through the body:

 It's my experience that the mind and body are inextricably linked.
 In fact, it's more accurate to say that there is no mind-body *disconnection* to begin with.
 However, due to cultural and social conventions, we grow up in an environment that teaches us otherwise.
-And so a separation appears to happen in our experience.
-Consequently, mental and emotional habits, assumptions and dispositions show up in our posture and physiology.
-Through movement, and orientation towards *intrinsic pleasure*, we get to map out these apparent *dis*integrated aspects and work to reintegrate them into our experience; harmonising mind, body and emotions.
+And so a perceived separation seems to happen.
+And that perceived experience has very real consequences for our health and vitality.
+These mental and emotional habits, assumptions and dispositions show up in our posture and physiology.
+Through movement, and orientation towards *intrinsic pleasure*, we get to map out these apparent *dis*integrated aspects, re-experience them in a new context, and work to reintegrate them into our experience; harmonising mind, body and emotions.

 *The body doesn't lie.*